SacredData/knobless/README.md

 * Try to always upload uncompressed audio.
 WAV is strongly encouraged when possible - FLAC is probably fine, too.
 Avoid MP3s!

 * Upload mono audio whenever possible.
 Stereo really isn't necessary for most spoken word audio productions.
 If you are one of the few that requires stereo, just know that there is a slightly higher chance of processing failure.

+## Todo

+* Setup a database - probably Mongo

+* Implement a logger - in progress